namal1230/perceptron-starting/Readme.md

 * Implement a perceptron in Python
 * Build a multi-layer neural network
-* Explore transformers and LLMs
+* Explore transformers and large language models

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to:

-* Fork this repository
+* Fork the repository
 * Create a new branch
 * Submit a pull request